Demerara rebellion of 1823: Context

-The mainstay of its economy was sugar, grown on cane plantations worked by slaves.
+The mainstay of its economy was sugar, grown on cane plantations worked by enslaved people.
 The sale of the crop in Britain enjoyed preferential terms.
 There were 2,571 declared slaves working on 68 plantations in Essequibo, and 1,648 slaves in Demerara in 1762.
 These numbers were known to be much understated, as the slave headcount was the basis of taxation.
 By 1769, there were 3,986 declared slaves for Essequibo's 92 plantations and 5,967 for Demerara's 206 plantations.
 The slave labour was in short supply and expensive due to the trading monopoly of the DWIC, and smuggling from Barbados was rife.
 Dutch colonists ensured white dominance over their growing slave population through the collaboration of indigenous natives, who strongly resisted white domination but could also be relied upon to take up arms against any Spanish incursions.
 When slaves rose up in Berbice in 1763, natives blocked the border to prevent the disruption from spreading into Demerara.

 Rapid expansion of plantations in the 19th century increased demand for African slaves at a time when supplies were reduced.
 The supply shortage of labour for production was exacerbated by the British abolition of trade in slaves in the Slave Trade Act 1807.
 The population consisted of 2,500 whites, 2,500 freed blacks, and 77,000 slaves.
 Ethnically, there were 34,462 African-born as against 39,956 "creole Negroes" by 1823 in Demerara and Essequibo.
 Treatment of slaves were markedly different from owner to owner, and from plantation to plantation.
 Plantations managed by agents and attorneys for absentee owners were common.
 Caucasian owners and managers were prevalent, and there were very few mixed-race "mulattoes" who advanced to become managers and owners.
 Lower-class whites and coloureds were considered "superior", giving them access to skilled work.
 Blacks who performed skilled work, or worked within households and enjoyed greater autonomy, were regarded as having higher-status than other slaves.
 Slaves who toiled in the fields would work under drivers also slaves, but who had delegated authority of plantation overseers.